 Audrey Hepburn Documentary Q&A

-Earlier this month Universal hosted a virtual Q&A for V&A members and VIPs to celebrate the release of Universal’s new documentary film, Audrey, an intimate look at one of Hollywood’s biggest icons, and Unicef Goodwill Ambassador Audrey Hepburn.
+In December 2020, Universal hosted a virtual Q&A for V&A members and VIPs to celebrate the release of Universal’s new documentary film, Audrey, an intimate look at one of Hollywood’s biggest icons, and UNICEF Goodwill Ambassador Audrey Hepburn.

 Ramla Ali and The People’s Postcode Lottery